Code-Trees/Code-Trees/README.md

 - 🌱 I’m currently learning/working  NLP
 - 💬 Ask me about Machine learning,Computer Vision ,CNN , NLP etc
 - 📫 How to reach me: data.pruthiraj@gmail.com,jd.pruthiraj@protonmail.com ,[here](https://github.com/Code-Trees/Code-Trees/issues/1)
-- ⚡ Fun fact: I like Avangers, Love to Listen to Slash,GNR,BucketHead, While coding
+- ⚡ Fun fact: I like Avengers, Love to Listen to Slash,GNR,BucketHead, While coding
+- 💣 You can watch me studying and working live sometimes [here](https://www.youtube.com/@BionicBee)

 NOTE: Top languages is a github measure that shows which languages I have the most code in.
 It does not represent my skill level or anything like that.